ginger51011/hehe-maker/README.md

 #### Using relative paths (Recommended)

 HeHE-maker is capable of using relative paths to find the directory/folder of your input/output.
 As default (i.e. no input and/or output is passed), HeHE-maker will set the current directory/folder as both input and/or output.
 For example, if all pages to a paper is saved in a folder at `~/Documents/HeHE`.
 If we position ourselves in that directory and run `hehemaker`, we will create `print.pdf` and `web.pdf` in that `~/Documents/HeHE`.

+#### Little Casper

+Little Casper is in charge of creating an informational pamphlet for a major event which may or may not be cancelled by a minor apocalypse.
+His minions are creating PDF pages with pretty designs in landscape mode, and now Little Casper wants to put these together in a printable format.

+He starts by updating to the latest stable release of `hehe-maker` by running `pip3 install --upgrade hehe-maker`.
+He runs `hehemaker -h` to get helpful information.

+He saves all pages in `~/somedir`.
+He first needs to split the landscape (A3) pages, as he wants to sort them.
+He runs `hehemaker -s -i ~/somedir/<somename>.pdf -o ~/somedir/<someothername>` to split each A3-page into two and save them in `~/somedir` with the name `<someothername>.pdf`.
+Since Little Casper is very smart and has a very good brain, he names them in a smart way.
+For example, the landscape page containing page 1 and 2 of the pamphlet is named `01.pdf`.

+At some point, the pages being split might not be directly after eachother, for example the front page and the last page might be in the same file `~/somedir/frontandlast.pdf` despite being page 1 and 12.
+No problem!
+By running `hehemaker -g 1 -o ~/somedir/frontpage.pdf` Little Casper can save the frontpage as a pdf of its' own, and do the same thing to the last page.

+After having done this, Little Casper moves all pages now neatly sorted to their own directory `~/pamphlet/`.
+All pages are listed in order in the directory, which he does by naming them by the first page in each pdf-file (i.e. `01.pdf`, `02.pdf`, ..., `XX.pdf`).
+By running `hehemaker -i ~/pamphlet -o ~/Documents`, he can now find a finished pamphlet in both web and printable format in his Documents-folder as `web.pdf` and `print.pdf`.

 #### Little Timmy